HarryNguyen2023/HarryNguyen2023/README.md

 - ⚡ Fun fact: ...
 -->

-- ⚡ I'm currently working on network transport devices such as routers and switches.
+- ⚡ I'm currently working on networking layer devices such as site routers and switches used for 5G system.
 - 🌱 I'm also continuing to study on control systems and robotics.

 ## ✉️ Find me on: